Saturday, December 29, 2018

 It was all for naught.

-Bowed down I am with weariness.
+Bowed down she is with weariness.

-Prometheus chained, and I too--
+Prometheus chained, and sh too--

 bound to a rock of my own making